StWijn/Renteapp/README.md

 ![Renteapp](https://i.imgur.com/Q4a6u3C.png)

+### Set-up

-The easiest way to run Renteapp, and to avoid any missing JavaFx depencies, is setting up a simple project in IntelliJ
+The easiest way to run Renteapp, and to avoid any bothersome missing JavaFX depency errors, is setting up a simple project in IntelliJ.

 File -> new -> project -> click on Maven -> check box create from archetype ->  add Archetype